-The Little Fact Book is a compendium of data points on administrative, demographic, education, gender, health, public finance management, socio-economics and political information at the national and county levels of government.
+The Know Your County Fact Book is a compendium of data points on administrative, demographic, education, gender, health, public finance management, socio-economics and political information at the national and county levels of government.

 In 2013 Kenya commenced the transition from a centralized to a decentralized governance system comprising of the national government and 47 county governments.
 Devolution aims to enhance service delivery to citizens by bringing the resources closer to them at the county level.
 As highlighted in Article 186 of the Constitution of Kenya, 2010 there exist exclusive and shared functions and powers of the respective levels of government therefore creating the need to track and compare the progress made across counties post devolution.

 File Size: 25.6 MB No of Downloads: 183.

 The Economics of Pretrial Detention: Reducing Congestion in Kenya’s Prisons

 Key policy actors in the criminal justice system have raised concerns over prison congestion in the recent past.
 The former Chief Justice David Maraga decried the condition of prisons, stating that the number of prisoners remanded was causing congestion in the facilities.
 The Chief Justice raised concerns over the rising number of people remanded in prisons for petty crimes.
 He noted that most offenders in remand had failed to raise money to facilitate bonds and cash bails and stated that the Judiciary would review bail and bond terms to make them realistic rather than repressive.

 File Size: 187 KB No of Downloads: 195.